moditect/deptective/README.md

 # Deptective

-🕵️ Deptective is a plug-in for the Java compiler (_javac_) that validates the dependencies amongst a project's packages against a description of allowed package dependences and fail the project compilation when detecting any unintentional dependencies.
+🕵️ Deptective is a plug-in for the Java compiler (_javac_) that validates the dependencies amongst a project's packages against a description of allowed dependences and fails the compilation when detecting any unintentional dependencies.

 * [Requirements](#requirements)
 * [Usage](#usage)